Safir (rocket)

 The Safir (سفیر, meaning "ambassador") was the first Iranian expendable launch vehicle able to place a satellite in orbit.
 The first successful orbital launch using the Safir launch system took place on 2 February 2009 when a Safir carrier rocket placed the Omid satellite into an orbit with a 245.2 km apogee.
-Making Iran the ninth nation capable of producing and launching a satellite.
+This made Iran the ninth nation capable of producing and launching a satellite.

 The Simorgh is a larger orbital launcher based on Safir technology which has since replaced the Safir, and is sometimes called the Safir-2.